Full bowl lineup returns after pandemic-shortened 2020-21 - WHIZ News

 The 44 bowls in 2020-21 includes the Celebration Bowl in Atlanta on Dec.
 18, matching the champions of the Southwestern Athletics Conference and Mid-Eastern Athletic Conference.

 ESPN is scheduled to televise 40 of the games on its networks.
 CBS has the broadcast rights to the Sun Bowl on Dec.
-31 and Fox or FS1 will carry the Holiday Bowl in San Diego on Jan.
-4.
+31 and Fox or FS1 will carry the Holiday Bowl in San Diego on a date still to be determined.

-The RedBox Bowl in San Francisco and Tucson Bowl in Arizona do not yet have television partners.
+The RedBox Bowl in San Francisco and Tucson Bowl in Arizona do not yet have television partners or dates set.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://APpodcasts.com